 3. Trochanteric Bursitis

-The inflamed bursa leads to pain in the buttocks and outer hip, particularly while moving.
+A 2024 study reports that the inflamed bursa leads to pain in the buttocks and outer hip, particularly while practicing high-impact exercises, climbing stairs, and sitting.

 4. Changes in Gait or Posture